-The advantages of an unlimited company startup: unlimited organisations tend to be less common and certainly less well known than their limited counterparts, partly thanks to the fact that it's not legally required in all cases for a corporation to include the 'Ultd' qualifier after its name.
+The advantages of a private unlimited company startup: unlimited organisations tend to be less common and certainly less well known than their limited counterparts, partly thanks to the fact that it's not legally required in all cases for a corporation to include the 'Ultd' qualifier after its name.
 Some notable examples of this type of incorporation include GlaxoSmithKline Services Unlimited and Credit Suisse International - the UK extension of Credit Suisse.
 So it's clear that for some business models this is the way forward.
 But what exactly are the advantages of this form of business structure over a limited company?

 Obvious responsibility: an unlimited corporation means a company in which the legal liability of individual shareholders and members is unlimited.
 This essentially means that in the event of liquidation, these members and shareholders are legally required to settle matters - namely outstanding financial responsibilities.
 So, unlike a private company, creditors can have access to the assets of shareholders and members, but only if there is a formal liquidation.
 Until then the finances operate in much the same way as a limited company.